microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 - `DetectionWindowSize` - period of time while detected failures are kept and taken into account in the rate calculation.
 Default is `00:01:00`.
 - `MinimalTotalCountThreshold` - minimal total number of requests which must be proxied to a destination within the detection window before this policy starts evaluating the destination's health and enforcing the failure rate limit.
 Default is `10`.
-- `DefaultFailureRateLimit` - default failure rate limit for a destination to be marked as unhealhty that is applied if it's not set on a cluster's metadata.
+- `DefaultFailureRateLimit` - default failure rate limit for a destination to be marked as unhealthy that is applied if it's not set on a cluster's metadata.
 The value is in range `(0,1)`.
-Default is `0.3 (30%)`.
+Default is `0.3` (30%).

 Global policy options can be set in code as follows:
 ```C#